COURT ROUND-UP: Latest convictions from Sheffield, Doncaster, Barnsley and Chesterfield magistrates’ courts

 All addresses are Doncaster unless otherwise stated.

+Frederick Robert Kaye: aged 32, of Wharf House, Wharf Road, Town Centre, using abusive language or behaviour to cause alarm and distress, assaulted a police constable in the execution of their duty, entered premised as a trespasser and stole items once inside, community order, rehabilitation activity requirement, £500 compensation.

+Philip Draper: aged 32, of Springcroft Drive, Scawthorpe, assault, community order, must complete a building better relationships programme, rehabilitation activity requirement, £250 fine, £300 compensation, £170 costs.

-David Fairweather: aged 38, of Newton Avenue, Cudworth, drunk and disorderly, failed to surrender to custody, committed a further offence while subject to a conditional discharge, discharged conditionally for 18 months, £105 costs.
+Gareth Antony Gardner: aged 32, of Rainton Road, Hyde Park, possession of a class B drug, failed to surrender to custody, committed a further offence while subject to a suspended sentence, £200 fine, £30 costs, order for destruction of the drug.

-Shaun McMenemy: aged 28, of Snydale Road, Cudworth, criminal damage, discharged conditionally for six months, £100 compensation, £85 costs.

-Sarah Jane-Rowe: aged 37, of Church Street, Bolton-upon-Dearne, drunk and disorderly, committed a further offence while subject to a conditional discharge, £40 fine, £80 costs.
+Wesley Stephen McIntyre: aged 38, of Manor Way, Askern, entered premised as a trespasser and stole items once inside, failed to surrender to custody, 18 weeks in prison suspended for 12 months, rehabilitation activity requirement, drug rehabilitation requirement, £3,700 compensation.

 Chesterfield